Sidebar LogoHomeInstallationUsageIndexIndexGitHub </> Back Next Page content

 [link text](path/to/doc.html "title")

 where "title" is not required.
-If link text is omitted the link will be not visible.
-There's the other syntax:
+If link text is omitted the link will not be visible.
+There is another syntax:

 <path/to/doc.html>

-that will make the link text equal the link location.
+that makes the link text equal to the link location.

 Tip

-The "page-links" plugin may be used for creating relative internal links within the documentation.
+The "page-links" plugin may be used for creating relative internal links within the writing project.

-Attribute lists may be used with links the following ways:
+Attribute lists may be used with links in the following ways:

 Link example Attributes